 The New Bi-Fold Door Collection has been out for a few weeks now and we’ve received lots of fantastic feedback – thank you so much!
-For today’s release, we took a close look at all your suggestions and revisited many areas of the family to add what was missing, improve what wasn't perfect and fix what was broken.
+For today’s release of version 2, we took a close look at all your suggestions and revisited many areas of the family to add what was missing, improve what wasn't perfect and fix what was broken.
 Let’s take a look at what’s new…

 A new threshold option has been added, allowing to show a fully parametric threshold.

 Alternatively to the new threshold, a fully parametric ramp can now be shown separately for interior and exterior.

 Additional to the full panel height, glazing bars can now be distributed from the top or bottom with a custom height, allowing more flexible setups.

 Parameters are now ordered